SaniyaKhullar/NetREm/README.md

     The testing Mean Square Error (MSE) is 0.10939471847175668

-TODO: We also provide a suite of evaluation functions and explanations of more advanced functionalities.
+We also provide a suite of evaluation functions and explanations of more advanced functionalities in our [User Guide](https://github.com/SaniyaKhullar/NetREm/blob/main/user_guide/).

 <!-- ### Comparison Demo: GRegulNet versus Baseline Model for Cross-Validation Alpha Lasso